ENGETO-Devops-Academy/devops-workflows/lekce09.md

 ## 4. Alerting
 While monitoring systems are incredibly useful for active interpretation and investigation, one of the primary benefits of a complete monitoring system is letting administrators disengage from the system.
 Alerts allow you to define situations that make sense to actively manage, while relying on the passive monitoring of the software to watch for changing conditions[0].

 > Alerting is the responsive component of a monitoring system that performs actions based on changes in metric values.
-Alerts definitions are composed of two components: a metrics-based condition or threshold, and an action to perform when the values fall outside of the acceptable conditions.
+Alerts definitions are composed of two components: a metrics-based condition or threshold, and an action to perform when the values fall outside the acceptable conditions.

 ### Alerts
 > An alert is an action that is triggered when a certain condition is met.

 Dashboards are great for actively checking system metrics.
 However, in practice we don't want to waste (human) resources on that.
-Instead, we would setup an alerting system.
+Instead, we would set up an alerting system.
 An **alert** is an action that is triggered when a certain condition is met.
-A condition might be a carefully selected threshold or a level which, when reached, triggers an event (alert).
+A condition might be a carefully selected threshold, or a level which, when reached, triggers an event (alert).

 Alerts are distributed and processed via **notifications** and **webhooks**.